Young Person Face IT

 Recipients should not rely on the material or information in this website as the basis for making or not making any treatment, business, legal, personal, financial or other decisions.
 Recipients should consult an appropriate professional for specific advice.
 University of the West of England, Bristol make no representations and give no warranties as to the content of the material or the information contained in the web site for any purpose.
 Any reliance which Recipients place on the material or information in this website is strictly at their own risk.
 This website is designed for use by individuals with appearance-related distress ONLY under the supervision of an appropriately trained health professional.

-The personal information collected on this form/questionnaire will be processed by the University in accordance with the terms and conditions of the 1998 Data Protection Act.
+The personal information collected on this form/questionnaire will be processed by the University of the West of England, Bristol (the data controller) on the basis of your consent to do so and in accordance with the terms and conditions of applicable data protection laws.
 We will hold your data securely and not make it available to any third party unless permitted or required to do so by law.

 1. Purpose for collecting the information and to whom the information will be disclosed.